 Ignazio Giuntoli did graduate work in flood risk perception through public engagement in São Paulo, Brazil and worked at IRSTEA -Lyon on streamflow time series analysis for monitoring the evolution of floods and droughts in France.
 He completed his PhD at the Centre for Ecology and Hydrology -Wallingford on simulated runoff from global models before taking up a postdoctoral position at the University of Birmingham.
 He is now a postdoc at the Politecnico di Torino, his research focuses on understanding the relation between agricultural crop yield and climate variability.

-Stefania Tamea is a researcher in the field of water resources, with expertise in ecohydrology and statistical and environmental modeling.
-She holds a PhD degree in Water Engineering (2007) and she has been working at the Princeton University (Princeton, USA) and at the Politecnico di Torino, where she has now a tenure-track position (RTD-b).
-Her work focuses on the water resources use for agriculture and food production, on virtual water and the relation with international trade network, on sustainability and the nexus between water and food security.
-Her scientific activity is documented by more than 20 papers in international ISI journals, 3 book chapters, and by several invited speeches in national and international symposiums.
+Stefania Tamea is a researcher in the field of water resources, with expertise in eco-hydrology and statistical and environmental modelling.
+She holds a PhD degree in Water Engineering (2007) and she has been working at the Princeton University (Princeton, USA) and at the Politecnico di Torino, where she has now a position as Associate Professor.
+Her work focuses on the water resources use for agriculture and food production, on virtual water and international food trade, on sustainability and the nexus between water and food security.
+Her scientific activity is documented by 25 papers in international ISI journals, 3 book chapters, and by several invited speeches in national and international symposiums.
 In 2015, she has been appointed “Junior Marchi Lecturer” by the Gruppo Italiano Idraulica.

 Guido Chiarotti is a scientist, a publisher and a management consultant.
 He is currently the executive managing director at MAX, a recently established European Centre of Excellence (ECoE) on High Performance Computing (HPC) aimed to foster the EU leadership in materials modelling, simulations, discovery and design.
 He is also research associate at the Institute of Complex Systems (ISC-CNR) in Rome, where he is involved in research activity on Economic Complexity.
 He is also a publisher of Scienza Express, an Italian scientific dissemination publishing house.
 He was the CEO of Spin s.r.l. for over 20 years, one of the first companies to introduce internet in the Italian market.
 Previously he was a researcher for over 15 years at the International School for Advanced Studies (SISSA) in Trieste, working in condensed matter computational physics with a focus on high-pressure phenomena, semiconductors, super-ionic materials and surface physics.